Effective: 30 October 2019

 There are 3 basic categories of information we collect:

-- Information you choose to give us.
+- Information you provide.

 - Information we get when you use our services.